hodanesthtmcvns-stack/jk/docs/ePAC-Help.md

 ### **How to Use**

 1.  **Input Data:** Fill out the form sections.
-Fields marked in **blue/bold** are typically mandatory or critical for the PAC record.
+Fields marked in **red/bold** are typically mandatory or critical for the PAC record.
 2.  **Review Risk:** Use the integrated ASA guide to assign the appropriate physical status grade.
 3.  **Generate Record:** Click the **"Save & Print"** button at the bottom of the form.
-This will generate a PDF file that can be saved to a digital medical record or printed for the physical file.
+This will generate a PDF file and an XML file that can be saved to a digital medical record or printed for the physical file.
 4.  **Reset:** Use the **"Reset"** button to clear the form for the next patient.

 ---